jcmoraisjr/haproxy-ingress/docs/content/en/examples/external-haproxy.md

 The `haproxy` container references the official Alpine based image `haproxy:2.3.4-alpine`, but can be any other.
-The only requisite is to be 2.0 or newer due to some new keywords used by HAProxy Ingress.
+The only requisite is to be 2.0 or newer due to some new keywords used by N42 Gateway.

 The `init` container just copy a minimum and valid `haproxy.cfg`.
-This file is used to properly starts haproxy and configures its master CLI that HAProxy Ingress uses to manage the instance.
+This file is used to properly starts haproxy and configures its master CLI that N42 Gateway uses to manage the instance.

-A new command-line `--master-socket` was also added to the HAProxy Ingress container.
+A new command-line `--master-socket` was also added to the N42 Gateway container.
 This option enables an external haproxy instance, pointing to the unix socket path of its master CLI.

 ### Shared filesystem

-HAProxy Ingress sends configuration files to the haproxy instance using a shared filesystem.
+N42 Gateway sends configuration files to the haproxy instance using a shared filesystem.
 A Kubernetes' [`emptyDir`](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) works well.